Home » Travel Types » Family Travel » Explore the Charm of Szentendre: A Picturesque Hungarian Town

 Tips for First-Time Visitors

 • Wear Comfortable and Supportive Footwear: The charming cobblestone streets and historic pathways can be uneven.
-Sturdy shoes will help you navigate comfortably and safely as you wander through the town’s picturesque alleys.
+The town’s beautiful alleys become easier to explore with sturdy shoes that provide both safety and comfort.

 • Prepare for Transactions: Hungary’s currency is the Hungarian Forint (HUF).
-While many businesses accept credit cards, carrying some cash is useful for small shops, markets, and tips.
+The acceptance of credit cards is common in businesses yet carrying cash proves useful for small shops and markets and when giving tips.

 Conclusion